chiraag-kakar/FUND/README.md

 ## Dependencies Explained:

 **TfidfVectorizer**

-TF (Term Frequency): The number of times a word appears in a document is its Term Frequency.
+**TF** (Term Frequency): The number of times a word appears in a document is its Term Frequency.
 A higher value means a term appears more often than others, and so, the document is a good match when the term is part of the search terms.

-IDF (Inverse Document Frequency): Words that occur many times a document, but also occur many times in many others, may be irrelevant.
+**IDF** (Inverse Document Frequency): Words that occur many times a document, but also occur many times in many others, may be irrelevant.
 IDF is a measure of how significant a term is in the entire corpus.

+---
 The TfidfVectorizer converts a collection of raw documents into a matrix of TF-IDF features.
+---

 **PassiveAggressiveClassifier**